 in recent years i’ve been privileged to develop rich relationships with a growing number of individuals doing absolutely incredible things in the world – and have consistently found myself in the position of a networker or bridge builder between these friends and organizations seeking the common good for common folks – which is common sense.

-(un)common good collective serves as an avenue to fund various efforts in continued work with these individuals, organizations and faith communities without adding to their financial stress (or my own) in seeking project funding for efforts across a broad spectrum of social, political and religious traditions – seeking to work and grow together to elevate the collective conscious within their circles of influence.
+(un)common good collective serves as an avenue to support various efforts in continued work with these individuals, organizations and faith communities in seeking project funding for efforts across a broad spectrum and national network of social, political and religious traditions – seeking to work and grow together to elevate the collective conscious within their own circles of influence.

 that’s just part of the vision – it’s called sharing out of our abundance.